GIScience/ohsome-quality-api/regression-tests/README.md

 * [run_hurl_tests_TEST.sh](./run_hurl_tests_TEST.sh)
 * [run_hurl_tests_PROD.sh](./run_hurl_tests_PROD.sh)

-Please note that you may get different results depending on the supported endpoints on the stages.
+Please note that you may get different results depending on the supported endpoints and connected spatial database of the system running on a given stage.

 An HTML-report with the results is generated here: